 Biostatistics & Bioinformatics

-Recruitment of additional faculty in biostatistics, bioinformatics, and epidemiology will clearly be needed.
-The distribution of effort and support in these critical areas needed to align with Greehey CCRI’s mission will require development of a shared vision with the Cancer Center, biostatistics/epidemiology/bioinformatics core, since DEB is a central resource for both, and there is extensive interaction.
-For the Greehey Children’s Cancer Research Institute, faculty effort will need to be augmented in the area of basic science statistical support, in the evolving area of bioinformatics and in applied epidemiology.
+Recruitment of additional faculty in biostatistics, bioinformatics, and epidemiology will be needed.
+The distribution of effort and support in these critical areas needed to align with Greehey CCRI’s mission will require developing a shared vision with the Cancer Center, biostatistics/epidemiology/bioinformatics core, since DEB is a central resource for both, and there is extensive interaction.
+For the Greehey Children’s Cancer Research Institute, faculty effort will need to be augmented in basic science statistical support in the evolving area of bioinformatics and applied epidemiology.